 What Does This Mean for Treating Patients?

 Nobody loves someone that says, “I told you so.”
 My wife likes to remind me of this often.
-I certainly do not deserve credit for this research, as the team at the University of Pittsburgh did this work.
+I certainly do not deserve credit for this research, as the team at the University of Pittsburgh did this work and are international leaders in Inspire therapy.
 However, I think back to a roundtable discussion we had with leaders from Inspire many years ago at an International Surgical Sleep Society meeting.
 They asked the group of 8 sleep surgeons what we thought were the best and worst features of Inspire therapy.
 I indicated that this treatment does something truly unique and important to many patients but that significant insomnia really could limit a patient’s ability to be comfortable with the therapy (I did not have any experience or observations about anxiety).
 What was so striking was that, after I spoke, I could see everyone else pausing for a moment to think about their own experience and then agreeing with this observation.

 That being said, we have used substantial insomnia as a basis for recommending that Inspire is not an ideal treatment for certain patients.
 To be clear, it is not ANY insomnia that makes us worry about their ability to tolerate Upper Airway Stimulation.
 It is only substantial insomnia that we might expect would limit comfort on a routine basis.
 We have used this in discussing treatment options for years, and this research confirms our doing so.

-One thought on “Insomnia and Anxiety Limit Use of Inspire Upper Airway Stimulation
+0 thoughts on “Insomnia and Anxiety Limit Use of Inspire Upper Airway Stimulation

 • Dear Dr. Kezirian,